dirkroorda/laf-fabric/docs/texts/getting-started.rst

 First of all, make sure that you have the right Python installation.
 You need a python3 installation with numerous scientific packages.
 Below is the easiest way to get up and running with python.
-You can also use it if you have already a python, but in the wrong versions and without some necessary modules.
+You can also use it if you have already a python, but in a different version and without some necessary modules.
 The following setup ensures that it will not interfere with existing python installations and it will get you all modules in one go.